eclipse-hono/hono/site/content/api/Event-API.md

 ## Connection Events

-The internal connect/disconnect events will be translated into Hono Events with a well known message format and type.
-And it will be injected into the normal event message stream.
+The internal connect/disconnect events may be translated into Hono Events with a well known message format and type.
+As such they are injected into the normal event message stream.

 {{% note title="Authenticated devices only" %}}